 Brisket BBQ Sauce - An easy sauce that can be used for finishing your briskets.
 Good for dippin' and your brisket sandwiches too!

-Now that you've tried all of these tasty bbq beef brisket recipes, you probably need to loosen your belt a few notches.
-Or do like me - wear sweat pants!
+Now that you've tried a couple of these tasty recipes you probably need to loosen your belt a few notches.